LeonardoBevilacqua/sveltekit-i18n-testing/README.md

 This repo is dedicated to test i18n in sveltekit 1.0.

+### About

+This project is a demo for deploying a multilanguage page using the static adapter.

+The user can change the selected language with the options available in the `translation.js`.

+The change is not persistent.

+### Next step

+- attempt to use routes to define language.
+- try to make the selector persist, using local storage.

 ## create-svelte

 Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).